gjerokrsteski/ralph-file-server/README.md

 that serves HTTP requests with the contents of the file.

 ## Use Cases
+- Simple if you want to list a files from specific directory.
 - Developers who need a quick back-end for prototyping and mocking.
-- If you have dependencies to remote services like an API, than Gin file-server will help you out to start local file-server in order to be able to simulate the undone API.
-- Simple if you want to list a files from specific directory.

 ## Download
 Ralph is compiled for amd64 architecture and supports following operating systems: window, darwin (mac) and linux.
 [Download latest release](https://github.com/gjerokrsteski/ralph-file-server/releases)